Oracle Licensing Models

 How are licenses calculated for multi-core processors?

-Uses Oracle’s core factors to determine licensing costs.
+Oracle’s core factors are used to determine licensing costs.